Patoll3461/obs-replay/README.md

 Go into the tab "Recording" and set a path for the video output.

+Recording Format MUST be set to "Matroska Video (.mkv)", otherwise it wont work (Might add an option in setting.conf to configure other formats).

 Set your preferred Codec Settings.

 Go to the tab "Replay Buffer" and tick "Enable Replay Buffer", you can also set your preferred length.